Nercury/impl-days-android-sample/README.md

 ### The current state

-Inside the `build.gradle` file, you will find huge chunk of commented-out code.
-It contains the plugin `class CargoBuild extends DefaultTask` that is proves that this is possible: we can extend gradle DSL to add the `cargo` property to `externalNativeBuild`, and we can query this property when the Android project is built.
+Inside the `build.gradle` file, you will find a huge chunk of commented-out code.
+It contains the plugin `class CargoBuild extends DefaultTask` that proves that this task we outlined is possible: it is possible to extend gradle DSL and add the `cargo` property to `externalNativeBuild`, it is possible to query this property when the Android project is built.
 The actual plugin code is incomplete and hacked together just to get something working.

-This inline groovy plugin is not a good way to do things.
+However, this inline Groovy plugin is not a good way to do things.
 The better approach is to move this plugin to a separate project.
 It can then be imported by adding a dependency:

 ```groovy